India reports injuries on both sides in minor border clash with China | Law-Order

 "Sometimes we perceive some areas as ours, sometimes they do," said the source, declining to be named as Defence Minister Rajnath Singh had already issued a statement in parliament about an attempt by the PLA to enter Indian territory.
 "These are skirmishes that keep happening, and they are not major.
 This was not major."

-Singh told lawmakers that the scuffle led to "injuries to a few personnel on both sides" but that there were no "serious casualties on our side".
-"PLA troops tried to transgress the LAC in Yangtse area of Tawang Sector and unilaterally change the status quo,"
+Singh told lawmakers the scuffle led to "injuries to a few personnel on both sides" but there were no "serious casualties on our side".
+"PLA troops tried to transgress the LAC in Yangtse area of Tawang Sector and unilaterally change the status quo," Singh said.

-The incident led to the death of 20 Indian soldiers and four Chinese troops.
-"The Chinese side was asked to refrain from such actions and maintain peace and tranquillity along the border," minister Singh said about the latest tension.
-"The issue has also been taken up with the Chinese side through diplomatic channels."

-The un-demarcated 3,800 km (2,360 mile) frontier between the nuclear-armed Asian giants had stayed largely peaceful since a war in 1962, before the clashes two years ago sent relations nose-diving.
+The un-demarcated 3,800 km (2,360 mile) frontier between the nuclear-armed Asian giants had stayed largely peaceful since a war in 1962 before the clashes two years ago sent relations nose-diving.
+(Additional reporting by Rupam Jain and Shivam Patel in New Delhi and David Brunnstrom in Washington; Writing by Sudipto Ganguly; Editing by Raju Gopalakrishnan and Lincoln Feast.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)